jaga2prasad/SpringAngularRegistrationDemo/README.md

 registerDemo, was developed using Java8, SpringBoot, TestNg, Swagger. <br/>
 This project exposes, RestApi's which will be used by UI component.

-To Run this component, Go to Register.java and click run as Java Application. <br/>
+To Run this component, Go to Register.java and click, run as Java Application. <br/>
 Application will run on default port 8080.

 Following are URL's of application: <br/>